kojix2/chatgpt-cli/README.md

 - `%saveall`: Save all data to a file called `chatgpt.json`
 - `%config`: Edit config file
 - `%help`: Show the help

+### Execuging System Commands

+You can execute system commands while chatting by prefixing the command with the `!` symbol.
+For example, if you want to check the current working directory, you can type `!pwd` and press Enter.
+Similarly, you can execute other system commands like `!ls`, `!date`, etc.

 ## Configuration